11 Delightful Icelandic Words and Phrases

 Að leggja höfuðið í bleyti.
 While “on a pillow” might be the more logical place to rest your head, this phrase suggests you put it in water to soak when you need to spend some time working something out or coming up with a new idea.
 This is kind of like saying, "sleep on it."

 8. "THE RAISIN AT THE END OF THE SAUSAGE."

 Rúsínan í pylsuendanum.
 English speakers might say that a good and surprising thing that happens in addition to something that’s already awesome is a cherry on top of a sundae or the icing on top of the cake.
 The raisin at the end of a sausage expresses the same thought—it's a nice supplement to an already wonderful treat.
 Or something.

 Nú duga engin vettlingatök.
 When you want something done carefully and properly, this is the phrase to use.

 Áfram með smjörið.
-One of Tim Gunn’s favorite phrases, “Carry on,” directly channels this Scandinavian saying.
-Keep doing what you’re doing, forge ahead, keep on keepin' on, get to work, keep moving—any of these could work on the next season of Project Runway, but “on with the butter” is definitely the catchiest.
+One of Tim Gunn’s favorite phrases, “Carry on,” directly channels this Nordic saying.
+Keep doing what you’re doing, forge ahead, keep on keepin' on, get to work, keep moving—any of these could work on Project Runway, but “on with the butter” is definitely the catchiest.

-Yep, this is a word, and it means "key ring of the key chain of the outer door to the storage tool shed of the road workers on the Vaðlaheiði plateau" from which you might be able to glean that it’s largely (okay, pretty much entirely) for show.
+Yep, this is a word, and it means "key ring of the key chain of the outer door to the storage tool shed of the road workers on the Vaðlaheiði" from which you might be able to glean that it’s largely (OK, pretty much entirely) for show.
 (Go ahead—try to use it in a sentence.)
-The Icelandic language has a reputation for lengthy words, and this one is said to be the longest of them all.
+The Icelandic language has a reputation for lengthy words, and this one is one of the longest of them all.
 Others include landbúnaðarframleiðsla, hæstaréttarmálaflutningsmaður, fjárfestingarfyrirtæki, and byggingarverkfræðingur.